 Each regional group tailored its own procedures to their local proxy records and regional calibration targets (PAGES 2k Consortium, 2013).
-Thus, each continental-scale temperature reconstruction is derived using different statistical methods.
+Thus, each continental-scale temperature reconstruction was derived using different statistical methods.
 In short, most groups used either a scaling approach to adjust the mean and variance of a predictor composite to an instrumental target, or a regression-based technique to extract a common signal from the predictors using principal components or distance weighting.
 Thus, some of the observed region-to-region differences between simulations and reconstructions might be due to the differences in reconstruction methods.
-Neverthe-

-- less, alternative reconstructions for all regions based on exactly the same statistical procedures were also produced and were found to be similar to the PAGES 2k temperature reconstructions provided by each group (PAGES 2k Consortium, 2013).
-Each region also used individually selected approaches to assess the uncertainty of their temperature reconstructions.
-They are generally assumed to be constant in time while - in reality they are likely to be non-stationary, with different high- and low-frequency variations.
+Nevertheless, alternative reconstructions for all regions based on exactly the same statistical procedures were also produced and were found to be similar to the PAGES 2k temperature reconstructions provided by each group (PAGES 2k Consortium, 2013).
+Each regional group also used individually selected approaches to assess the uncertainty of their temperature reconstructions, designed to quantify different aspects of the uncertainty.
+For example, some regions primarily quantified uncertainties associated with the set of records used in the reconstruction and their agreement through time, which can reflect within-region variability as well as uncertainty (Arctic, North American tree rings).
+Other regions focused on uncertainties associated with how closely the proxy resembles temperatures (Asia, Antarctica, Europe, North American pollen), and some regions incorpo-